Rolisteam/DiceParser/HelpMe.md

 Reroll the die if the previous value fits the validator (See Validator for more details about syntax).

-### Explose
+### Explode

 > 3D10e[Validator]

-Explose while the value fits the Validator (See Validator for more details about syntax).
+Explode while the value fits the Validator (See Validator for more details about syntax).

+**Examples**:
+> 3D10e10
+While dice value is equal to 10, the dice is rolled again and its result is added to the previous dice value.
+Result: 49 details: 8, 12 [10,2], 29 [10,10,9]

+> 3D10e[>8]
+While the dice value is greater than 8, the dice is rolled again and its result is added to the previous dice value.
+Result: 35 details: 3, 27 [9,10,8], 5

 ### Add